 The full process for building this tart design is outlined in the recipe card, but here are a few specific tips that will help you create your best tart art:

-- Do your best to keep all pear slices the same size (not to thick and not too thin!)
+- Do your best to keep all pear slices the same size (not too thick and not too thin!)

 - Stack lines of pears very tightly inside the crust.
 This will ensure maximum color contrast between pieces.

 - Add a slight curve as you lay down varying lines of differently colored fruit.
-This add and undulating "wave" effect.
+This adds an undulating "wave" effect.

 - Make sure your inner jam filling is not too watery.
 The stiffness will help the pears stand upright and in one place.